 Intervals » Introduction

-2. Interval numbers
+2. Interval names

 The intervals are named after the number of degrees between the notes.
-It is the number of degrees alone, and not the specific notes that determine the numbers.
+It is the number of degrees alone, and not the specific notes that determine the names.
 The table below lists the interval names and degrees.

 Name Degrees Example (click to play)